173TECH/sayn/docs/database_objects.md

 by either calling `self.src` or `self.out` in the `config` method of the class or by passing these references to the `task` decorator in the `sources` and `outputs` arguments as seen in this example.
 For more details head to [the python task section](tasks/python).

-## Upstream prod
+## Altering the behaviour of `src`

 A very common situation when working in your data pipeline is when we have a lot of data to work with but at any point in time while modelling we find ourselves working only a subset of it.
 Working with sample data can be inconvenient during development because it hinders our ability to evaluate the result and the alternative, having a duplicate of the data for every person in the team, can be costly both in terms of money and time producing and maintaining these duplicates.
-For this reason SAYN comes equiped with a feature that simplifies this switching.
+For this reason SAYN comes equiped with 2 features that simplifies this
+switchin: `from_prod` and upstream prod.

+`from_prod` is most useful when a team member never deals with a part of the SAYN project.
+For example, a data analyst that only deals with modelling tasks in a SAYN project that also has extraction tasks.
+Upstream prod is most useful when we're doing changes to a small set of task, so we don't want to have to repopulate all the upstream tables.

+### `from_prod` configuration

+The first mechanism is `from_prod` which we set in the `settings.yaml` file and override the behaviour of `src`.
+An example:

+!!! example "project.yaml"
+    ```
+    schema_prefix: analytics
+    ```

+!!! example "sql/core/test_table.sql"
+    ```
+    SELECT *
+      FROM {{ src('logs.extract_table') }}
+    ```

+!!! example "settings.yaml"
+    ```
+    profiles:
+      dev:
+        table_prefix: up
+        schema_prefix: test
+        from_prod:
+          - "logs.*"
+    ```

+In the above example we have a task selecting data from `logs.extract_table` which for the purpose of this example we can assume is created by an extraction task pulling data from an API.
+On production, `src('logs.extract_table')` will be translated as `analytics_logs.extract_table`, whereas during development it will be translated as `test_logs.up_extract_table`, given the configuration in the `dev` profile in `settings.yaml`.
+However there's also a `from_prod` entry with `logs.*` which is telling
+SAYN that all tables or views from the `logs` schema should come from production, so the final code for the `test_table` task will actually be:

+!!! example "compile/core/test_table_select.sql"
+    ```
+    SELECT *
+      FROM analytics_logs.extract_table
+    ```

+As you can see, we just need to specify a list of tables in `from_prod` to always read from the production configuration, that is, the settings shared by all team members as specified in `project.yaml`.
+To make it easier to use, wildcards (`*`) are accepted, so that we can specify a whole schema like in the example, but we can also specify a list of tables explicitely instead.

+`from_prod` can also be specified using environment variables with `export SAYN_FROM_PROD="logs.*"` where the value is a comma separated list of tables.

+!!! warning
+    To avoid accidentally affecting production tables, `from_prod` only affects `src`.
+The result of calling `out` always evaluate to your configuration in `settings.yaml` or environment variables.

+### Upstream prod

+The second mechanism to override the behaviour of `src` is upstream prod.
 We use upstream prod by specifying the flag (`-u` or `--upstream-prod`) when running SAYN while filtering, for example `sayn run -t example_task -u`.
 When we do this, any reference to tables produced by tasks not present in the current execution will use the parameters defined in `project.yaml`.
 For example: